light-space/light-challenge/README.md

 ### We are providing a basic framework and libraries with the challenge in Kotlin, as well as the placeholders in the code for candidates to fill.
 However, both is just a suggestion, and you're welcome to use a different structure!

-### The candidate is free to choose any other OO language to implement the solution as well, but then the candidate needs to do the app setup as well - Light is not providing the base of framework or the libraries.
+### You are free to choose any OO language to implement the challenge.
+If you want to use Java or Kotlin you can use the current backend setup we provide, otherwise feel free to delete everything inside the `backend` folder and use the libraries and framework of your choosing.

 ### How to build & run